renesas/azure-rtos/configuration/samples/usbx_device_cdc_acm/README.md

 ========================================
 This demonstration illustrates the setup and use of USBX device CDC-ACM Class to communicate with the host as a serial device.

+For more information about how to use this sample project, please refer to section 2.9 of r01an6455ej0100-rx-azure-rtos.pdf

 Changes of sample project
 =========================